-Should I get dental x-rays in Victoria?
+Should I get dental x-rays?

 Yes.
 Dental x-rays are capable of identifying tooth decay and damage beneath the surface of the teeth where caries are less visible during an examination.
 Furthermore, x-rays provide a reference point for the progression of decay in your mouth over time.
 You should have x-rays taken on a regular basis, but especially if you are experiencing oral health complications or are planning to undergo a dental procedure, such as a root canal.

 What should I expect when I get dental x-rays?

 Getting traditional dental x-rays can take several minutes.
 A sensor is placed into the mouth, which you will be asked to bite down on.
 Most patients find that dental x-rays are completely painless and do not inflict any level of discomfort.
 In some cases, dentists intra-oral x-rays as well as extra-oral x-rays that snap images of the face, jaw and skull.
 Extra-oral x-rays are typically used to identify impacted teeth, such as wisdom teeth.

 What happens after my dentist has taken x-rays?